 GUIDED BOAT DIVES

-Prices for 2 wreck dives which can be mixed and matched with different dive sites (qualified divers only), including guide, weights and 12L Air tank.
+Prices for 2 wreck dives which can be mixed and matched with different dive sites (qualified divers only), including guide, weights and FREE 12L Nitrox available.
 Available to both recreational and technical divers.

 Depth: 16 – 42 metres